Thin Ice (Doctor Who episode): Continuity

 The Doctor mentions that he has attended Frost Fairs before.
 In "A Good Man Goes to War" (2011), River Song says that the Eleventh Doctor took her to the 1814 Fair for her birthday, where they were serenaded by Stevie Wonder.
 The First Doctor took Vicki and Steven to the 1814 fair in Frostfire, where they encounter Jane Austen.
 The Twelfth Doctor took Clara Oswald to a frost fair in the 1890s in the novel Silhouette, after promising to take her to one of them in "The Caretaker" (2014).

-"Doctor Disco" is the same name the Doctor used when leaving Clara a voice message in "The Zygon Invasion" (2015).
+The Doctor uses the alias "Doctor Disco", which he previously referred to himself as in "The Zygon Invasion" (2015).

 Outside references

 The episode features a visit to the 1814 frost fair, the last one to be held between Blackfriars Bridge and Old London Bridge (replaced in 1831), which caused the water flow in the Thames to slow enough to allow it to freeze.
 As part of a stunt during that fair, replicated in this episode, an elephant was led across the frozen Thames.

 During one scene with the orphans, the Doctor reads them "The Story of Little Suck-a-Thumb" from Heinrich Hoffmann's Struwwelpeter, published in 1845.

 Dollard unconsciously named Lord Sutcliffe after Dr Donald Sutcliffe, a character in the Hannibal episode "Buffet Froid", as she was writing Hannibal fan fiction at the same time as the "Thin Ice" script.
 She said that she feels Donald Sutcliffe could be a descendant of Lord Sutcliffe's family, as the characters are similarly "selfish and twisted".